rhoticity/tpg-roadtrip-bingo/prompts.md

 - Any bus stop or bus station (signed school bus stops count)
 - A roundabout/rotary
 - A street sign indicating commemerative/honorary naming of that roadway
-- Any wild or domestic bird
+- Any wild or domestic bird (in captivity accepted, live)
-- Any wild or domestic mammal except a cat or dog
+- Any wild or domestic mammal except a cat or dog (in captivity accepted, live)
+- Emergency vehicle
+- A water tower with writing/a logo on it
+- Any war or veterans' memorial
+- Sporting event center for any professional or college sport/team

 ## Easy license plate letter/number game, only one per card from this category
 - A license plate serial containing the letter A